Student Current Account

 • Applying – you can do this at the end of the Student Current Account application or any time after your application.

-• Amending – you can reduce or remove your arranged overdraft whenever you like through the app, Internet Banking, over the phone or in branch.
+• Amending – you can reduce or remove your arranged overdraft whenever you like through the app, online banking, over the phone or in a branch.
 But you must repay anything you owe if you want to remove an arranged overdraft or anything over the new reduced limit you want.
 You can also apply to increase it.
 Using an arranged overdraft increases your overall borrowing and may affect your credit score.

-• Cost calculator – use this to calculate how much it will cost you to use an arranged overdraft.
+• Cost calculator – use this to work out how much it will cost you to use an arranged overdraft.

 All overdrafts are subject to application and repayable on demand.
 You must be 18 or over to apply.